 What inspired you to write your first novel?

 After writing thousands of features and articles as a journalist, it was time to write a novel.
 I happened to be between jobs when I realized that it was time to begin.
 What started out as a way to preserve my sanity during the job search became a passion.
 Now I’m an author full-time.
 It’s fulfilling.
 I work every weekday morning.
 My second novel, The Things We Put Away, is almost finished.
 Afternoons, I spend time marketing, and coaching middle school track at The Independent School in Wichita.

 Looking back, who influenced you on your writing journey?

 First and foremost, I was blessed to have outstanding newspaper editors.
 They taught me how to tell a good story and tightly edit my own copy.
 As a novelist, I’ve learned the importance of listening to the Voice.
 Some might think I’m way out there, but I believe there is a Source where creative ideas come from.
 I write best in the wee hours of the morning.
 I come away astonished at what shows up on the page.

 Also, I’ve read several how-to books on fiction writing.
 I needed help to make the shift to fiction.
 The thing I learned is that there are Three Important Rules to Writing Fiction, but nobody really knows what they are.
-There is a real craft to storytelling, but you’ve got to trust the voice in your head, do what’s to be expected by readers of fiction; and yet be who you are.
+There is a real craft to storytelling, but you’ve got to trust the voice in your head, do what’s to be expected by readers of fiction; and yet be who you are as a storyteller.
 It seems to be working for me so far.

 Considering a book from the first word you write to the moment you see it on a bookstore shelf, what’s your favorite part of the process?
 What’s your least favorite?